 Not only by general use, but also by strongly staining foods, your spoon or bowl will discolour.
 In the beginning this can be a bit of a shock.
 That lovely curry did just turn your new spoon into a yellow spotted spoon … The discolouration caused by this staining food will, however, fade over time and the spoon will eventually get a nice, even, specific discolouration.
 This is the evidence that your spoon is well used and is continuing to write its own history, which had started with a freshly fallen seed from the tree of which it was made ….

 When you buy wooden cutlery at Het Noeste Leven, it is generally treated with flaxseed oil.
 This gives a nice, intense colour to the wood, but is not necessary.
-Over time, the colour that the oil has created will fade and the product may become paler.
+When you have just received your new spoon or bowl, it might still have a slight taste of the flaxoil it was treated with, especially when it was only recently made.
+If that’s the case, the colour that the oil has created might fade a little when the spoons is washed.
 This does not affect the quality of the product.
-If you want to get the clear colour back, you can re-oil the spoon.
+If you want to get the clear colour again, you can re-oil the spoon.
+Also just using the spoon, especially for oil rich foodstuffs, will re-intensify the colour.

 To re-oil the eating utensils, put a little flaxseed or walnut oil on a cloth and rub the oil onto the product.
 Let it rest for a while.
 If all the oil is absorbed by the wood, you can repeat the process again, until the oil does not fully absorb.
 Then wipe off the remaining oil with a clean, dry cloth and allow the product to air dry.

 The hardening of the oil is very slow.
-It is best not to use the product for at least a month after oiling.
-A good time for oiling is right before you go on a holiday.
+Therefore it is best not to use the product for at least a month after oiling.
+Shorter is no problem, but then you will tast the oil and it will be removed a little when doing the dishes.
+A good time for oiling is thus right before you go on a holiday.
 Unless you take along your spoons and bowls of course ….